slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.' -- Orwell*

 > *'Experiment and theory often show remarkable agreement when performed in the same laboratory' -- Daniel Bershader*

+> *'Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?' -- George Carlin*

+One of the great problems with filters is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.

 Be specially careful when facing new ideas.<br>
 Too much info is also prone to bias: you'll always find confirmation to your pre-existing beliefs.